 Each URSP rule contains a Traffic descriptor (containing one or more components described in Table 6.6.2.1-2) that determines when the rule is applicable.
-A URSP rule is determined to be applicable when every component in the Traffic descriptor (for traffic descriptors other than the PIN ID) matches the corresponding information from the application or matches the information configured for a PIN (if the URSP rule contains a PIN ID traffic descriptor).
+A URSP rule is determined to be applicable when every component in the Traffic descriptor (for traffic descriptors other than the PIN ID) matches the corresponding information from the application, matches the information configured for a PIN (if the URSP rule contains a PIN ID traffic descriptor) or matches the information configured for a Connectivity Group (if the URSP rule contains a Connectivity Group ID traffic descriptor).
 A URSP rule is determined not to be applicable when for any given component in the Traffic descriptor:

-- No corresponding information from the application/for a PIN is available; or
+- No corresponding information from the application/for a PIN/for a Connectivity Group is available; or

-- The corresponding information from the application/for a PIN does not match any of the values in the Traffic descriptor component.
+- The corresponding information from the application/for a PIN/for a Connectivity Group does not match any of the values in the Traffic descriptor component.

 NOTE 1: It is recommended to avoid listing more than two components in the Traffic descriptor of a URSP rule.